yoginderbagga/90DaysOfDevOps/2026/day-44/secrets-artifacts-test.md

 Done successfully.

 Created a repository [1] to with two python files ``calc.py`` consist of basic addition code in python and ``test_calc.py`` consist of code that test the python calc code.
 The first step is to check out the repository where the code is created as in ``github-actions-run-testing`` for this particular yaml file.
 Since the runner creates a fresh ubuntu OS it needs to get the repo code into that runner to execute it, and for that it first need to checkout or in simple words ``git clone`` your repository code.
+Now if you're curious what exactly is ``pyest`` in this workflow file?
+So its the main package python testing framework package which you install to do the testing.
+Normally ``pyest`` framework is used by the developers/testers/devops to make it easy to write and run the tests.

 ```
   - name: To checkout the repo